l3vels/l3-sdk-swift/docs/CollectionAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let authorization = "authorization_example" // String | API key is associated with multiple projects.
-Please include it in to use developers API. let projectId = "projectId_example" // String | Game/project ID to count collections in
+let authorization = "authorization_example" // String | API key is associated with multiple games.
+Please include it in to use developers API. let gameId = "gameId_example" // String | Game ID to count collections in

 // TODO RxSwift sample code not yet implemented.
 To contribute, please open a ticket via http://github.com/OpenAPITools/openapi-generator/issues/new
 ```